joaodiogoamaral/ethereum-permissionless-voting/README.md

 3 - Future Enhancements

-	- Limit the number of votes per Voter.
+	- Limit the number of votes per Voter. -> DONE!
 	- Release a new version where the DAPP will create addresses and distribute funds for voting, similar to an actual election, where only a limited set of people can vote.